Behrooz30/MyWorkSample-Brands-/README.md

 **Authorization on this project :**

-There are used a Combination maner to authorization in this project.
+There are used a Combination maner to authorization in this project (Multi-Factor Authentication).
 As you see in startup file ,I used both of JwtBearer and Cookie based authentication.
 But when the project used JwtBearer authentication and when used Cookie authentication?
 The answer is that if the authorization header starts with "Bearer" ,it is used JwtBearer authentication,